OptimistikSAS/OIBus/README.md

 - The **Engine** that orchestrates everything and is configured through an admin interface
 - Several **South** connectors that will retrieve data from a given technology (SQL, OPCUA, MQTT, Modbus...)
-- Several **North** connectors that will be able to transfer the data to application such as OIAnalytics, Rest API, Timeseries databases, MQTT broker...
+- Several **North** connectors that will be able to transfer the data to application such as OIAnalytics, folders...

 You can learn more about OIBus by reading [our documentation](https://oibus.optimistik.com/).

 ## Build and deploy step

 * **Fork** the OIBus repository and clone it.
-Be sure to have NodeJS and npm installed (LTS versions).
+Be sure to have Node.js and npm installed (LTS versions).
 * **Backend**: open a terminal in the backend folder `cd backend`
     * Install the node dependencies: `npm install`
     * Run the backend: `npm start`